saleor/saleor-dashboard/.changeset/five-plums-tell.md

 "saleor-dashboard": patch
 ---

-Fix sending attributeValue.value for all attribute input type
+Fix unability to save attribute value when the attribute value is invalid (attribute value should be only send when attribute input type is swatch)